 Published: Lightning Books (August 2019)

-The variations include a Year Eight essay, a pop song, a sporting commentary, an insurance claim, a Hollywood movie adaptation and even a cryptic crossword.
+The variations include a a pop song, a sporting commentary, a 1980s computer game, an insurance claim, a Hollywood movie adaptation, a cryptic crossword and even the selection of paint swatches you can see on this back cover.

 ‘In his supercalifragilisticexpialidocious new book Ryan O’Neill does something stunningly original using Henry Lawson’s The Drover’s Wife – turning it into a bravura literary game.
 I have never read a work like this before.
 It is a perfect reference book and teaching aid for teachers and students of English by illustrating the rich variety of ways we play with and use the language.
 A cerebrally imaginative tour de force’